 If you are completely new to the sport and looking to learn archery and in particular field archery, then you will need to complete a beginners course.
-We will be running courses throughout the year, so if you are interested in learning archery, then get in touch.
-We will be offering a couple of different ways to learn archery, one to one coaching and groups sessions.
-These will either be a one-day intensive learn archery courses or spread over more than one session.
+We run courses throughout the year, so if you are interested in learning archery, then get in touch.
+Our coures a full day from 10am until 3pm.
+We don’t have set dates and arrange courses based on demand.
+You could end up being coached one to one or in a group.
+Our groups tend to be 5 people or fewer.

 If you want to attend an archery course, please fill in the contact form opposite and give us a few details about you.
 Such as age, gender, physical condition and any archery experience you may have had.
 Plus whether your right or left handed and right or left eye dominant.

 Or if you have a question not answerd on this page, email us.

 Please note we take payment in advance for our beginners courses.
 We offer a refund if we cancel the course for any reason.

 Make a triangle with your hands as shown above.
 Then pick a distant object such as a clock on the wall and look at it through the triangle with both eyes open.
 Put the object in the centre of the triangle.

 Now close your left eye.
 If the object stays in the centre of the triangle, you’re right eye dominant, if it moves out of the centre, you’re left eye dominant.
 Everyone has a dominant eye.

 We offer a one-day intensive coaching session at our Field Archery Range with a qualified coach.
 We will start at 10am and finish around 3pm.
 All the equipment needed for the day will be provided, you need to bring your own food and weather appropriate clothing/footwear.
 We start at practice targets, where you will get to learn archery starting with basic techniques needed to get you shooting safely and competently.
 We will then head out onto the course for some more ‘on the go’ coaching, which will give you a real feel for what field archery is all about.